 How many lenders should I apply to for a mortgage?

 When applying for a mortgage, it’s best to compare at least three lenders, according to the Consumer Financial Protection Bureau (CFPB).
-This can help you uncover the ideal combination of loan type, interest rate and fees that meets your needs.
+Doing so can help you uncover the ideal combination of loan type, interest rate and fees that meets your needs.

-Comparison-shopping pays off, as well.
+Comparison-shopping pays off financially, as well.
 In fact, applying with multiple mortgage lenders helps you save money — as much as $1,200 a year, according to Freddie Mac research.

 How to apply for a mortgage with multiple lenders